 Other business income is included in “Non-Foreign Source Income”.

-For a sole proprietor, especially a NPR, doing business in multiple countries, range of his/her taxable income for Japanese income tax purpose will vary depending on whether the business had been conducted through “foreign place of business” or not.
-Therefore this judgement is quite crucial.
+For a sole proprietor, especially an NPR, doing business in multiple countries, the range of his/her taxable income for Japanese income tax purposes will vary depending on whether the business had been conducted through a “foreign place of business” or not.
+Therefore this judgment is quite crucial.